caprica/dev-guides/README.md

 The guides do not cover every aspect of a topic, but they should be enough to get started with something that actually works.

-The intended audience is for teams just starting out on the topic, not for already experienced practitioners.
+The intended audience is for inexperienced teams just starting out on the topic, not for already experienced practitioners.

 ## Current Guides